cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 ## Safer Economy (Blueprint) - page-level

-When we launched the [Safer Economy page](https://covid19.ca.gov/safer-economy/) we wanted to track how users interacted with the what's open search box.
-If the user selected county is _(not set)_ that means they did not select a county, but are instead looking at acitivity statuses statewide.
-Similarly, if the user selected activity is _(not set)_ that means they are looking at all activities rather than a specific one.
+When we launched the [Blueprint for a Safer Economy page](https://covid19.ca.gov/safer-economy/) we wanted to track how users interacted with the what's open search box.
+If the user selected county is _(not set)_ that means they did not select a county and are looking at acitivity statuses statewide.
+Similarly, if the user-selected activity is _(not set)_ that means they are looking at all activities rather than a specific one.

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |